Introduction

 Controlled Burnout

-Spread Out Embers: Use a fire poker or shovel to spread out the ashes evenly, allowing them to cool faster.
-Make sure there are no glowing embers left before leaving the fire pit unattended.
+Disperse the Embers: Use a fire poker or shovel to spread out the ashes evenly.
+This helps them cool down faster.
+Check that no glowing embers are left before you leave the fire pit alone.

 Option 2: Smothering the Flames